-The objective of this study was to evaluate the knowledge and perception of healthcare consumers in rural communities in Abuja and also to determine their level of satisfaction with health care providers in the community health insurance scheme (CBHIS).
-The sociodemographic characteristics of the study population revealed that there were more respondents in the age group of 30-39 years.
+The socio-demographic characteristics of the study population revealed that there were more respondents in the age group of 30-39 years.
 This could be because this age group holds the youth of the community who are more enlightened and actively involved in community development programs.
-Unlike the study carried out in rural East and West Africa [12, 18] which recorded more female household heads in the study population.
-There were more male household heads in this study because in the Northern Nigerian context, the household heads are mostly males and it has been recorded that only 1 in 5 households are headed by female in Nigeria [33].
+Unlike the study carried out in rural East and West Africa (De Allegri et al., 2006; Kamau and Njiru, 2014) which recorded more female household heads in the study population.
+There were more male household heads in this study because in the Northern Nigerian context, the household heads are mostly males and it has been recorded that only 1 in 5 households are headed by female in Nigeria (NDHS 2013).
 About half of the study population practiced Islam religion and were of Gbagyi ethnic group as expected in rural setting of Abuja, Nigeria.
-As reported in some studies on CBHIS in Africa [7, 12, 17 - 18] most of the respondents in this study were married and had little or no formal education.
-Household size of more than 6 was seen in about 66% of respondent because the study was carried out in a rural area which records more household size than the urban area [33].
+As reported in some studies on CBHIS in Africa (De Allegri et al., 2006; Jehu-Appiah et al., 2012; Jean Jacques N Noubiap et al., 2013 Kamau and Njiru, 2014) most of the respondents in this study were married and had little or no formal education.
+Household size of more than 6 was seen in about 66% of respondent because the study was carried out in a rural area which records more household size than the urban area (NDHS 2013).